hongshanx/fortitude/README.md

 # AI API Server

-A Node.js API server that connects to OpenAI and DeepSeek AI models, allowing users to select models and customize prompts to get AI-generated responses.
+A Node.js API server that connects to OpenAI, DeepSeek, and LiteLLM AI models, allowing users to select models and customize prompts to get AI-generated responses.

 ## Features

-- Connect to multiple AI providers (OpenAI and DeepSeek)
+- Connect to multiple AI providers (OpenAI, DeepSeek, and LiteLLM)
 - Select from various AI models
 - Customize prompts and parameters
 - RESTful API with proper error handling